OlavJo/DBT_Training_Demo/REFERENCE.md

  - **Massive Adoption:**

-   Tens of thousands of data teams globally use dbt in production, supported by a massive community and ecosystem.
+   Since the open source release in 2017, tens of thousands of data teams globally use dbt in production, supported by a massive community and ecosystem.